Lew Landers

-Lew Landers (born Louis Friedlander, January 2, 1901 – December 16, 1962) was an American independent film and television director.
+Louis Friedlander (January 2, 1901 – December 16, 1962), known by the stage name Lew Landers, was an American film and television director.
+He was active from the silent era to the early 1960's, directing over 170 productions.

 Biography

-Born as Louis Friedlander in New York City, Lew Landers began his movie career as an actor.
+Born Louis Friedlander in New York City in 1901, Landers began his movie career as an actor.
 In 1914, he appeared in two features: D.W.
 Griffith's drama The Escape and the comedy short Admission – Two Pins, under his birth name.
 He became an assistant director at Universal Pictures in 1922.
 He began making films in the 1930s, one of his early ones being the Boris Karloff / Bela Lugosi thriller The Raven (1935).

 After directing a few more features, he changed his name to Lew Landers and directed more than 100 films in a variety of genres, including Westerns, comedies, and horror movies.
 He worked for every major film studio—and many minor ones—during his career.
 Since 1943, he began to alternate his movie work with directing television series, including two episodes of Adventures of Superman and the campy Captain John Smith and Pocahontas.

+Death

 On December 16, 1962, Landers died of a heart attack in Palm Desert, California.
 His grave is located at Chapel of the Pines Crematory.

+In popular culture

 Actor Jim McKrell played a TV news reporter named Lew Landers in two films directed by Joe Dante: The Howling (1981) and Gremlins (1984).